trevino200/DevSecOps_Workshop/Labs/Lab1.md

 AZ CLI<br>
 Kubectl<br>
 Docker<br>
+Helm<br>
 <br>

+This can all be done on either Windows or Linux.
+Either way, please make sure you have all the tools defined above.
 I've include configure.sh that installs the tools on linux.

 ## Part 1 - Web Application